-The range of values for RBD depends on the phase delta between the Rx and Tx LMFC/LEMC, as well as link latencies in the Tx, channel, and Rx.
-Therefore, do not provide a pre-determined RBD value that is appropriate for all systems.
-The LANE\ARR registers are provided to help the user measure lane arrival times and select an appropriate RBD value for the system.
-For deterministic latency, the RBD value can be selected during system prototyping and stored in system firmware.
-Calculating RBD each time the system is turned on can result in non-deterministic latency.
+The range of suitable values for RBD depends on the phase delta between the Rx and Tx LMFC/LEMC, as well as link latencies in the Tx, channel, and Rx.
+Therefore; it is not practical to provide a pre-determined RBD value that is appropriate for all systems.
+The LANE_ARR registers are provided to help the user measure lane arrival times and select an appropriate RBD value for the system.
+To ensure deterministic latency, the RBD value should be selected during system prototyping and stored in system firmware.
+Calculating RBD each time the system is turned on could result in non-deterministic latency.